 Brave News doesn’t track what you follow, read, or click.
 Content is curated based on sources you’ve selected to see content from, and no data leaves the browser.
 It’s the industry’s first private news reader—and it’s coupled with all the privacy protections of the Brave Browser.

 Using Brave News is easy.
 Simply open a tab in your browser, and scroll down.
 You’ll see a generalized feed of content.
 Want a more curated view?
 Just tap Customize.

 No, there’s no cost to use Brave News.
 In the future, we’ll also offer a paid, ad-free version.

-Brave News is available on all desktop devices (Windows, macOS, and Linux), as well as iOS mobile devices (iPhone and iPad).
-Android will be coming very soon.
+Yes.
+Brave News is available on desktop (Windows, macOS, and Linux) and mobile devices (Android and iOS)

 Brave News is curated in a few ways, including by the publication date of the content, and your self-selected preferences.
 Brave News can also curate based on your browsing history, but this is done anonymously, and only on your device.
 Neither your browsing history nor your feed activity is tracked by Brave (or anyone else) in any way.

 You have the option to add or disable sources—just click Customize in the browser tab.
 If you don’t see a source, check for publicly available RSS feeds, which will give you even more control over what you see in your feed.

 Brave News—like the Brave Browser—is completely private.
 Brave collects zero info about you, your searches, or the websites you visit.